Zane-/Zane-.github.io/docs/lessons/lesson_1_1.md

 ---
 # Lesson 1.1: The Linux Comand Line

 In this lesson we will explore the Linux Command Line and learn some basic commands to deal with creating and navigating files.
+Skip ahead to [tldr](#tldr) if you want a quick summary.

 Open up your terminal, and once again you should see something like: